Monday, 5 January 2026

 Ans.
 A frosted skylight.

-15. From where does the photographer crawl into the machine?
+17. From which side does the photographer crawl into the machine?

 Ans.
 From behind.